SPC-UW-ZooCam/Classifier/README.md

 Download and open Image_Classification.py in your text editor (I use PyCharm).
 - Update line 19 with direcotry of unclassified images
 - Update line 20 with output direcotry path
-- Update line 21 with location to model PTH file output from the Algorithm
+- Update line 21 with location to model PTH file output from the Algorithm and save
-- SAVE

 From your venv run Image_Classficiation.py
--  cd to where Image_Classfication.py is located
+-  Change directories (cd) to where Image_Classfication.py is located
 -  In the command line run the script: python -m Image_Classification.py